-Alameda Free Shuttle Study: In 2018, the City of Alameda, in partnership with the local business community and AC Transit, created a concept for a 2-year pilot program to provide unlimited free transit service 7 days a week every 15 minutes from Park Street and east Alameda to the Alameda Point and the Main Street Ferry Terminal.
-The \$5 million annual operating costs have not yet been identified.
+Alameda "Free Shuttle" Study: In 2018, the City of Alameda, in partnership with the local business community and AC Transit, created a concept for a 2-year pilot program to provide unlimited free transit service 7 days a week every 15 minutes from Park Street across the island to Alameda Point and the Main Street Ferry Terminal.
+The study revealed the need for \$5 million in annual operating costs to run the service.